Harvard Studies in Business History

 Dilemmas of Russian Capitalism: Fedor Chizhov and Corporate Enterprise in the Railroad Age

 Fedor Chizhov built the first railroad owned entirely by Russian stockholders, created Moscow’s first bank and mutual credit society, and launched the first profitable steamship line based in Archangel.
 In this valuable book, Thomas Owen vividly illuminates the life and world of this seminal figure in early Russian capitalism.

 Organizing Control: August Thyssen and the Construction of German Corporate Management

-In a pioneering work, Jeffrey Fear overturns the dominant understanding of German management as “backward” relative to the U.S. and uncovers an autonomous and sophisticated German managerial tradition.
-Beginning with founder August Thyssen—the Andrew Carnegie of Germany—Fear traces the evolution of management inside the Thyssen-Konzern and the Vereinigte Stahlwerke (United Steel Works) between 1871 and 1934.
+Fear overturns the dominant understanding of German management as “backward” relative to the U.S. and uncovers an autonomous and sophisticated German managerial tradition.
+Beginning with founder August Thyssen, Fear traces the evolution of management in the Thyssen-Konzern and the Vereinigte Stahlwerke (United Steel Works) between 1871 and 1934.

 Shaping the Industrial Century: The Remarkable Story of the Evolution of the Modern Chemical and Pharmaceutical Industries

 Chandler argues that only with consistent attention to research and development and an emphasis on long-term corporate strategies could firms remain successful over time.
 He details these processes for nearly every major chemical and pharmaceutical firm, demonstrating why some companies forged ahead while others failed.